A deliciously moist healthy banana bread made with whole wheat and no butter. It is refined sugar free and perfect for breakfast or a midday snack!

 - 3 medium roasted bananas (or overripe)

 - ½ cup chocolate chips*

 - 1 sliced banana

 - Preheat the oven to 350 degrees F grease 9 x 5 loaf pan.

 - In a medium bowl mix together the flour, baking soda, baking powder, and salt together.

-- In a separate bowl mash the banana and eggs together until they are a smooth consistency.
+- In a separate bowl mash the bananas and eggs together until they are a smooth consistency.
 Mix in the maple syrup, yogurt, oil, and vanilla.
 Mix until well combined.

 - In a small bowl, mix together the pecans and chocolate chips (* to keep the recipe refined sugar free, I used specialty chocolate chips from Food 52), plus about a tablespoon of flour.
 Mix together until the nuts and chocolate are evenly coated.

 - Create a well in the bowl with the flour and pour in the wet ingredients.
 Mix together until there are no dry spots, but there are still a few lumps.
 Fold in the pecans and chocolate.

 - Pour the batter into the loaf pan and create a line of sliced banana along the length of the middle of the pan.